 We see that there are 2 paths, /extquote (one verb, GET) and /quote (2 verbs GET and POST).

-Now let's see the Properties section, there is a property called target-url.
+Now let's see the Properties section, there is a property called target-URL.
 Properties is a very important concept.
 It allows the definition of any variable for each catalog.
-The target-url is by convention a variable to indicate the back-end url.
+The target-URL is by convention a variable to indicate the back-end URL.
 In our case, we are going to adjust it to http://SampleJAXRS20-aw.eu-gb.mybluemix.net/loanmgt/resources.
 For now, we just use the default value, because we do not care of other catalogs than Sandbox.
 Click Save button.